 - A lockbox or filing cabinet to secure sensitive devices and paperwork.

 - A caddy for organizing pens, paper clips, sticky notes and other small essentials.

 - Digital photo frames to brighten up the newly tidy space.

 - Storage devices that make it easier to store and transport digital files safely.

-Having a tidy, clutter-free workplace can help you get 2018 off to a great start.
+Having a tidy, clutter-free workplace can help you get the new year off to a great start.
 Spearheading office organization efforts can help your coworkers do their jobs more effectively — and it might make them happier at work, too.